buluranalas07/FleetManagementBuild/README.md

-#Real-Time Monitoring System for Fuel Theft Detection with GPS Tracking for Land-Based Trucks
+Real-Time Monitoring System for Fuel Theft Detection with GPS Tracking for Land-Based Trucks.

-This project is a Fuel Theft Detection system with real-time fuel monitoring and GPS tracking for land-based trucks.
-It was developed as part of our BSCS Thesis and was awarded the Most Innovative Project and Study.
-The system uses a combination of hardware and software to monitor fuel levels, track locations, and detect any theft.
+This project is a Fuel Theft Detection system designed to monitor fuel levels and track the location of land-based trucks in real-time.
+It was developed as part of our BSCS Thesis and awarded the Most Innovative Project and Study.
+The system uses a combination of hardware and software to detect fuel theft, track fuel consumption, and provide GPS location data for fleet management.
+The backend is built using Node.js and Express, while the frontend is developed with React.
+Data is stored and managed in Firebase.
+The hardware components include an ESP32 microcontroller, a LiFePO4 battery, a resistive fuel sensor, a NEO-6M GPS module, a buck converter for voltage regulation, a solar panel with a charge controller, and an Automatic Transfer Switch (ATS) to ensure reliable power switching between primary and backup sources.

-Team Members:

-Arwill Josh Polinag

-Marl Joshua Banaguas

-Philip Andrew Guiritan

-Andrian Serrano

-Tech Stack
-Frontend:

-React – User interface for displaying fuel levels, GPS data, and alerts.

-Backend:

-Node.js with Express – Handles API requests and data processing.

-Firebase – Real-time database and authentication.

-Hardware:

-ESP32 – Microcontroller for interfacing with sensors.

-LiFePO4 Battery – Power source for the system.

-Resistive Fuel Sensor – Detects fuel levels.

-NEO-6M GPS Module – Tracks the truck’s location.

-Buck Converter – Power management for voltage regulation.

-Solar Panel + Charge Controller – Provides renewable power to the system.

-Automatic Transfer Switch (ATS) – Ensures seamless power switching between primary and backup power sources to prevent system downtime.

-Features

-Real-time fuel monitoring and theft detection.

-GPS tracking for trucks.

-Alerts and logs for unusual fuel consumption.
+This project was developed by Arwill Josh Polinag, Marl Joshua Banaguas, Philip Andrew Guiritan, and Andrian Serrano as part of our thesis at STI College Bacoor.
+The system enables real-time fuel monitoring and theft detection, providing fleet operators with alerts and detailed logs.
+The app visualizes data and sends notifications for abnormal fuel consumption, making it a valuable tool for enhancing security and operational efficiency in the trucking industry.